ibm-cloud-docs/vpc/api-change-log-beta.md

 When [creating a mount target](/apidocs/vpc-beta#create-share-mount-target) for a file share with `access_control_mode` set to `security_group`, you must also create a virtual network interface by using the `virtual_network_interface` property.
 For more information, see [About virtual network interfaces](/docs/vpc?topic=vpc-vni-about&interface=api) and [Mount target access modes](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode).
 You must use an `access_control_mode` of `security_group` to enable [Data encryption in transit for file shares](/docs/vpc?topic=vpc-file-storage-vpc-eit).

+This feature is now generally available.
+See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#08-august-2023).

 ## 13 June 2023
 {: #13-june-2023-beta}